Across Eternity: Book 4 - Cover

 Seeing Noah stand up, Valon swung his arm, and three spheres transformed into silver ribbons, hard as steel and razor-sharp.
 Stretching and twisting in the air, they were swung at Noah at leg, chest, and head-height, leaving him no way to dodge.
 Noah drew a steel spike from his pocket and threw it at the ground between his feet.
 The spell within activated, and a wall of packed earth rose up under him, lifting him out of danger.
 He was right not to try and hide behind it, as the blades slashed through the hard clay like it was nothing.

 Noah sent off clones running in all directions, each taking fire from Valon.
-Controlling the movement of so many clones was far from easy, but he wouldn’t let something as silly as his limits get in the way of his goal.
+Controlling the movement of so many clones was far from easy, but he wouldn’t anything get in the way of his goal.
 He charged towards Valon, firing flashbangs and evading the elf’s counterattacks as best as he could, but Valon was a quick learner, and was able to dodge them with ease while on his floating platform.
-A continuous sound attack, like a basilisk scream, would weaken him, but it was useless when he could fly in and out of range whenever he wanted.
+He was even bracing himself against the thunderclap, so as not to be distracted by the sound.

-“You get in my way, and you think I’ll help you?!
+“You get in my way and think I’ll help you?!
 I don’t care that you brought my sister here!
 I don’t care what you want!
 Right now, you’re just an obstacle that I must eliminate!”

 “Just die!
 Baol!”

 Multiple spheres fused into one giant orb, then split into a hundred smaller ones and shot toward Noah at point-blank range.
 He shielded his vital areas, but each sphere hit like a bullet, and though his silk clothes prevented them from piercing his body, they riddled his skeleton with cracks and knocked him through the air.
-He hit the ground, covered with large black bruises and riddled with bone fractures.
+He hit the ground, covered with large black bruises and coughing up blood.

 “Pathetic,” Valon hissed as he waved his arm.